-- Set the WELD MODE switch to the "20-250 setting" (TIG) - Set the WELDING TERMINALS switch to the "Weld Terminals On" position.
+- Set the WELD MODE switch to the "20-250 setting" (TIG) - •.
+Set the IDLER switch to the "HIGH" position. - Set the WELDING TERMINALS switch to the "Weld Terminals On" position.
 This will close the solid state contactor and provide an always "hot" electrode.